LLC Operating Agreements

-The LLC Operating Agreement could set forth that certain members have distinct responsibilities with respect to the operation of the LLC.
+The LLC Operating Agreement could set forth that certain members have distinct responsibilities concerning the operation of the LLC.
 For example, it could provide that A is responsible for research and development and B for sales and marketing.
-If the agreement was silent, you could potentially have the situation that A works 24 hours a day to make things happen and B sits around and does nothing.
+If the agreement was silent, you could potentially have the situation that A works 24 hours a day to make things happen, and B sits around and does nothing.
 Without obligations in the LLC Operating Agreement, A could do nothing about B’s inactivity.

-Buy Sell provisions set forth what is going to happen when an LLC Member wants to leave the LLC, dies, is unable to continue his or here duties, declares bankruptcy, wants to sell his or her interest to an outsider, or when the LLC members are hopelessly deadlocked in the management of the LLC.
+Buy-Sell provisions set forth what is going to happen when an LLC Member wants to leave the LLC, dies, is unable to continue his or her duties, declares bankruptcy, wants to sell his or her interest to an outsider, or when the LLC members are hopelessly deadlocked in the management of the LLC.
 All of these scenarios could seriously harm the LLC or the remaining members.

 The most common buy-sell provision is probably the so-called right of first refusal, which would provide that an owner can sell his LLC membership interest to an outsider if he or she has first offered it to the LLC or the remaining LLC members and such members declined.